 Support and Wellbeing Worker

-Avi’s role at CCS is focused around supporting people affected by dementia.
-Passionate about empowerment.
-Her previous work experience includes: Citizens Advice Bureau volunteer, residential mental health support worker, adult community care social worker and she currently co-ordinates a dementia café in Islington.
-Avi loves to get lost in a good book and always has time to reminisce and eat cake.
+Avi’s role at Camden Carers includes working on our Support and Wellbeing Line and completing Carers Conversations with carers.
+Avi is passionate about empowerment.
+Her previous work experience includes: Citizens Advice Bureau volunteer, residential mental health support worker, adult community care social worker and she currently volunteers at a dementia café in Islington.
+Avi loves to get lost in a good book & always has time to reminisce and eat cake.

 Support and Wellbeing Worker (Carers Assessment)